Colorado Academy of Veterinary Technology

 Highest Graduation Rate (100%)

-The student demographic with the highest graduation rate at Colorado Academy of Veterinary Technology is Male and White (100% graduation rate).
-Across all Special Focus Institutions, Asian Female students have the highest graduation rate (72.4%).
+The student demographic with the highest graduation rate in 2021 at Colorado Academy of Veterinary Technology is Female and Black or African American (100% graduation rate).
+Across all Special Focus Institutions, Asian Female students have the highest graduation rate (72.9%).

 The department of education defines graduation rate as the percentage of full-time, first-time students who received a degree or award within 150% of "normal time" to completion.